Democrats 66: Early years (1966–1986)

-In the period 1972–1974, the party lost a dramatic number of members (from 6,000 to 300) and polled very poorly in the 1974 provincial elections.
+In the period 1972–1974, the party had a dramatic loss of members (from 6,000 to 300) and polled very poorly in the 1974 provincial elections.
 The party also lost half of its senators in the 1974 Senate election.
 At one of the party congresses, a motion was put forth to abolish the party.
 A majority of the members voted in favour, but the two-thirds majority was not reached.
 In reaction, Terlouw started a campaign to revitalise the party, involving a membership drive and a petition to the electorate.
 He emphasised issues other than democratic reform and gave the party a more liberal orientation.
 The party doubled its membership in 1975 and won two additional seats in the 1977 general election, despite losing all its seats in the Senate in the same year.

 In the 1981 general election, D66 gained 17 seats.
 The party formed a government with the Labour Party and the Christian Democratic Appeal (CDA), with Terlouw as Minister of Economic Affairs.
 The cabinet was characterised by the personal and ideological conflicts between Prime Minister Dries van Agt (CDA) and Minister of Social Affairs Joop den Uyl (PvdA).
 The cabinet fell nine months after it was formed, when the Labour Party left the cabinet.
 D66 and the CDA continued to govern in a caretaker government.
 In the subsequent 1982 general election, D66 lost two-thirds of its support, and was left with only 6 seats.
 After the election, Terlouw left politics and was replaced by Maarten Engwirda.
 The party was confined to opposition.